 Work with the largest companies in the world

 - Because consulting projects are so expensive, they can only be afforded by sizable companies.
-Working on large scale projects provides a wealth of opportunity to learn about the problems the best companies face and how to solve them.
+Working on large scale projects provides a wealth of opportunity to learn about the problems the largest companies face and how to solve them.

 Exposure to top level management